Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 Part 1: Cherry Shrimp Tank Set Up

-In this part of the guide, I’ll walk you through what you need to set up an aquarium for cherry shrimp.
+In this part of the guide, I’ll walk you through what you need to set up a freshwater aquarium for red cherry shrimp.

 What Tank Size for Cherry Shrimp?